Sampling quantum states with inequality constraints: Examples

 where ${\rho=Z^\dagger Z/\mathrm{tr}\bigl(Z^\dagger Z\bigr)}$ and the $d\times n$ random complex matrix $Z$, with ${n\geq d}$, is drawn from a gaussian distribution with zero mean and covariance matrix $\mathbf{1}_n\otimes\Sigma$; we get the uniform distribution for ${n=d}$ and ${\Sigma=\mathbf{1}_d}$.
 We expect faster convergence using the Wishart distribution as it is more similar to the target distribution.
 However, the apparent downside is that the numerical evaluation of its initial and resulting intermediate distributions takes longer.

 To test its performance, we run the SCMC algorithm for different numbers of intermediate distributions $N_\tau$ and different types of initial reference distributions.
 We assess the quality of the sample by a variant of the method described in \cite[Sec.~5]{Han2021Wishart}, for which we introduce the nested $\lambda$-regions with ${f(\rho)\geq\lambda F}$ where ${F=\max_{\rho}\bigl\{f(\rho)\bigr\}}$ is the peak value of $f(\rho)$, and ${0\leq\lambda\leq1}$.
 We have the full physical state space for $\lambda=0$ and only the peak location for $\lambda=1$.
-The fraction of the target distribution contained in a $\lambda$-region is its \emph{content} $c^{\ }_{\lambda}$ \cite{fn1}
+The fraction of the target distribution contained in a $\lambda$-region is its \emph{content}\footnote{ In the context of Bayesian estimation, $c^{\ }_{\lambda}$ is the credibility of the region, if $f(\rho)$ is the posterior distribution.} $c^{\ }_{\lambda}$

 where $c_{\lambda=0}^{\ }=1$ reflects the normalization of $f(\rho)$ to unit integral.
 By counting how many sample points are inside a $\lambda$-region, we obtain an estimate for the respective $c^{\ }_{\lambda}$ value.